goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 $$p(x) = \frac{1}{\sqrt{2\pi\sigma^2}} \exp\left(-\frac{(x-\mu)^2}{2\sigma^2}\right)$$

 As $t$ becomes larger.
 And eventually when $T \to \infty$ (This means as $T$ approaches infinity, or just a really large number).
-The initial data sample $x_0$ loses its features and turns into an isotropic Gaussian Distribution.
+The initial data sample $x_0$ loses its features and turns into an [Isotropic Gaussian Distribution](https://math.stackexchange.com/questions/1991961/gaussian-distribution-is-isotropic).

 Whilst eq 2 looks complex, it simply means.
 Given the original image $x_0$ all the values of $x_t$ from $t=1$ to $t=T$ are equal to, multiplication of the PDF from $t=1$ to $t=T$